 4. DEATH ALLEY, BEHIND MODERN DAY James M. Nederlander Theatre (formerly the ORIENTAL THEATRE)

 24 W RANDOLPH ST

-Originally known as the Iroquois Theater, the Oriental Theatre suffered a horrifying fire on December 30, 1903.
+Originally known as the Iroquois Theater, the Nederlander Theatre suffered a horrifying fire on December 30, 1903.
 The irony?
 Its selling point was being “fire-proof.”
 During the blaze, the fire doors locked, trapping 2,000 patrons inside.
 When the flames subsided, 602 people were pronounced dead, 212 of them children.

 It took more than five hours to retrieve the bodies, with the alley behind the theater functioning as a temporary morgue.
 Today, reports of faint cries, apparitions, and feelings of being touched or even pushed by invisible entities have been reported.
 Hence the nickname “Death Alley.”

 Ghostly tales don't seem to keep avid theater goers away, however.
-The Oriental Theatre's stunning architecture and run of premieres and Broadway shows keep the crowds coming and the ghosts at bay.
+The Nederlander Theatre's stunning architecture and run of premieres and Broadway shows keep the crowds coming and the ghosts at bay.
 Check out 10 Hot Shows to See in Chicago this month.

 5. EASTLAND RIVER DISASTER, CHICAGO RIVER